nandorojo/dripsy/README.md

 _All theme values are optional.
 You don't have to use them if you don't want._

-## For Next.js apps
+## For SSR apps (Next.js, Gatsby, etc)

-If you're using the expo + next.js integration, there are a few extra steps.
+If you are not using Gatsby, skip down to #3 below.

+Steps 1 & 2 are required for Next.js apps (for example, if you're using Expo + Next.js.)

 **1. Install dependencies**